 In 1927 three companies combined their resources to

 construct an industrial plant to produce and process natural gas from

 the name of Canadian River Gas and was located in Moore

 County, Texas, thirty-two miles north of

 miles south of Dumas.
 Construction began

-in late 1927 on the plant complex and a 342 mile pipeline to transport natural
+in late 1927 on the plant complex and a 342 mile pipeline to transport

-houses for married workers and their families were
+workers and twelve houses for married workers and their families were

 being built.
 The housing area was commonly known as a camp.